mind-co/comind/assets/intro.md

 Welcome to Comind, an app in development.

 Comind is a public square for the increasingly weird world we live in.
-It's a place to share thoughts, to think out loud, to be creative, and to be weird.
-It's a place to be yourself, or to be someone else.
-It's a place where concepts come to life.
+It's a place to share thoughts, to think out loud, to be creative, and to mess around.
+It's where concepts come to life.

 Most importantly, it's a place for me to build a thing that I think is cool.
 I want to make something weird and cool and different, and I think that's